aragon/hack/docs/guides-agent-app.md

 ### **4. Use A's Agent app to take part in B's vote**

-To enact the vote, we'll use A's Agent app to vote yes to adding a third entity to B.
+In order to close and enact the vote, we'll use A's Agent app to vote yes to adding a third entity to B.

 But before we do this, we need to introduce the `dao act` command.